haikuginger/beekeeper/docs/source/advanced_usage.rst

                         {'property':prop, 'value': val} for prop, val in contact.items() ]
                 }
-            return beekeeper.render_variables('data', data={'value': x, 'mimetype': 'application/json'})
+            beekeeper.render_variables(rq, 'data', data={'value': x, 'mimetype': 'application/json'})

-This simple function will perform the transformation we're looking for (we can simply pass in a dictionary containing the new variable values), and then pass it into the data-rendering pipeline, which will yield both the body data we need, and the appropriate "Content-Type" header.
-Note that in this case, we're simply returning the data-rendering generator, which is an iterable in itself.
-If you're manually crafting your final variables, or using multiple variable handlers, then you'll need to built the iterable yourself.
+This simple function will perform the transformation we're looking for (we can simply pass in a dictionary containing the new variable values), and then pass it into the data-rendering pipeline, which will handle setting both the body data we need, and the appropriate "Content-Type" header.
+Note that there isn't a return statement; this is because each function applies its settings directly to the request.

 The final step is to bind your function to a new variable type so that when variables of that type are defined in your hive, your parsing scheme happens automatically.
 Just like with a custom data handler, it takes one step: